Are you seeing a 401 error on your WordPress site? It is one of the most confusing WordPress errors that can lock you out of your WordPress website.

 However, instead of guessing your password, it is best to recover your forgotten WordPress password.

 WordPress will send you an email with a link to change your password.
 The problem with this method is that sometimes WordPress may fail to send emails.

 If you don’t get the email, then don’t worry.
 You can also reset the WordPress password using phpMyAdmin.

 6. Contact Your WordPress Hosting Provider

 Many WordPress hosting companies automatically detect suspicious activity on a WordPress website and block access to prevent attacks.

 These security precautions sometimes only affect the WordPress admin area, and your login page may become inaccessible for a while.

 However, if it does not return to a normal state, or you are seeing a 401 error on all your site pages, then you will need to contact your WordPress hosting provider immediately.
 Their staff can check the access and error logs to fix the issue for you.

 For future prevention, you can follow our complete WordPress security guide to protect your WordPress admin area from unauthorized access.

 We hope one of these solutions helped you fix the 401 error in WordPress.
-You may also want to see our complete WordPress troubleshooting guide with step by step instructions to fix common WordPress issues by yourself.
+You may also want to see our complete WordPress troubleshooting guide and check out our expert picks for the best WordPress plugins to grow your website.